-Download and print out little fish on card-stock paper at your local FedexOffice (See PDF below).
+Download and print out little fish on card-stock paper in color (Click Download Button to the left).
 Attach paper clips to each fish after cutting out, and then laminate.
 Each one is labeled with character word descriptions such as honesty, kind, polite, good friend, interrupting someone, and caring.
 Make a pole with a wood dowel (you can purchase these at your local hobby shop) and strings.
-Attach a magnet to the end of the string so that as the children fish, the magnet picks up fish via the paper clip.
-Children take turns to fish out a fish card and talk about what word is on the fish and the different ways we can apply the character word.
+Attach a magnet to the end of the string so that as the children fish, the magnet picks up fish attached to the paper clip.
+Children take turns to fish out a card and talk about, or act out, what word is on the fish and the different ways we can apply the character word.

 Then have each child take a turn to pass the gift box to another child along with a compliment.
 Then talk about how it made them feel after they said something nice to or about someone and how both benefit from compliments.

 Instructions (Click the “Download” button to the left)